 The term audit typically carries a heavy, negative connotation.
 And it makes sense — especially for business owners.
 Being subject to an audit means taking your time and attention away from your daily operations and the things that matter most to you.
 However, it is possible to make an audit less painful and to take some measures to prevent one occurring in the first place.
 Let’s take a closer look at the basics of a Labor and Industries Audit — often referred to as an LNI audit or L&I audit — and how business owners should prepare for one.

 What is an L&I audit?

-In general, any audit is a formal inspection of an organization’s records and accounts.
-If you are chosen for an audit from the Washington State Department Labor (WADOL) and Industries (L&I), then the subject of the audit are practices that related to the safety, health and security of workers in Washington State.
+In general, an audit is a formal inspection of an organization’s records and accounts.
+If you are chosen for an audit from the Washington State Department Labor (WADOL) and Industries (L&I), then the subject of the audit is practices that related to the safety, health, and security of workers in Washington State.
 L&I audits look at: